adasegroup/adasegroup.github.io/_content/_projects/3ddl/2019-01-29-porous-media-from-slices.md

   - Gazprom Neft Science & Technology Center
 venue: arXiv 2019

-excerpt: '<span style="background-color: #F00;color: #FFF">Somebody fill this with short description of the project that will appear in the list of publications</span>'
+excerpt: We propose a novel deep learning architecture for three-dimensional porous media reconstruction from two-dimensional slices.
+Given central slices, we recover the three-dimensional structure around such slices as the most probable one.
 abstract: We propose a novel deep learning architecture for three-dimensional porous media structure reconstruction from two-dimensional slices.
 A high-level idea is that we fit a distribution on all possible three-dimensional structures of a specific type based on the given dataset of samples.
 Then, given partial information (central slices) we recover the three-dimensional structure that is built around such slices.
 Technically, it is implemented as a deep neural network with encoder, generator and discriminator modules.
 Numerical experiments show that this method gives a good reconstruction in terms of Minkowski functionals.

-visual_abstract: '" style="background-color: red" alt="Somebody add visual abstract'
+visual_abstract: /assets/img/projects/porous_media_from_slices/teaser-pic.jpg
-visual_abstract_description: '<span style="background-color: #F00;color: #FFF">Somebody add visual abstract; Somebody add the description of the picture above</span>'
+visual_abstract_description: '<span style="background-color: #F00;color: #FFF">Somebody add the description of the picture above</span>'
 #bibtex: '<span style="background-color: #F00;color: #FFF">Somebody fill this with bibtex when it is published'

 materials: